DUNE-DAQ/wibmod/README.md

-`wib_server` has several version check commands (hardware and software) as well as timing endpoint lock status, etc., which could be checked by `WIBConfigurator` but is currently ignored.
+`wib_server` has several version check commands (hardware and software) as well as timing endpoint lock status, etc., which could be checked by `WIBConfigurator` but is currently ignored. `ProtoWIBConfigurator` includes WIB and FEMB firmware checks.

 ### Integration into larger DAQ system

-The stand-alone WIB app is a good starting place and testing squite.
-Eventually the run control or [minidaqapp](https://github.com/DUNE-DAQ/minidaqapp) may want to include `WIBConfigurator` modules to add WIB control to some larger system.
+The stand-alone WIB app is a good starting place and testing.
+Eventually the run control or [minidaqapp](https://github.com/DUNE-DAQ/minidaqapp) may want to include (`Proto`)`WIBConfigurator` modules to add WIB control to some larger system.

 ## Stateful vs stateless